This post may contain affiliate links. For more information, please see our affiliate policy.

 Learn how to pickle shallots, a quick and easy way to add bright flavor and fresh crunch to so many recipes.
 Just 3 ingredients!

-I make a big jar to keep in the fridge and sprinkle them on whatever I think of.
+I make a big jar of Pickled Shallots to keep in the fridge and sprinkle them on whatever I think of.
 Leftover Chicken Milanese sandwiches?
 Yes please!
 A hamburger, loaded with everything?
 Yup, that, too.
 Pasta salads, green salads, grain salads, and before you know it, you’re out of pickled shallots and you need to make some more.

 Shallots are a member of the allium family, just like onions and garlic.
 They grow underground in clusters, and are usually sold in the grocery store; usually they’re stocked very close to the garlic.
 They have reddish orange skin, with white flesh and a gorgeous, pale magenta laced throughout the layers.

-Because they are a little milder than a standard onion, they’re great for gentle sautés where their flavor can be appreciated–think a quick pan sauce for salmon or trout, with lemon juice and butter.
+Because they are a little milder than a standard onion, they’re great for gentle sautés where their flavor can be appreciated: think a quick pan sauce for salmon or trout, with lemon juice and butter.
 They’re also smaller than a standard onion, so if your goal is a big pan of caramelized onions, stick with the big guys.

 Pickling is an ancient way of using a brine, in this case a combination of vinegar, salt, and sugar, to preserve food and make it last longer.
 Before refrigeration, people had to figure out a way to preserve their harvest to feed them throughout the year.
 Pickling (and canning) is a wonderful way to do this.
+This technique is more of a quick pickle, where you can start consuming the shallots right away instead of allowing them to ferment.

 How to Pickle Shallots